Skip to content

 Time Profiler

-By default, ESBench only measure execution time of the benchmark cases, This is done by a module TimeProfiler, it can be configured by timing property of the suite:
+By default, ESBench only measure execution time of the benchmark cases, This is done by TimeProfiler, it can be configured by timing property of the suite:

 javascript